SSWConsulting/SSW.Rules.Content/rules/make-data-fields-obvious/rule.md

 * Salary: **$100,000**
 :::
 ::: good
-Good example - List with yhe key information in bold, and the task at the top provide great readability
+Good example - List with the key information in bold, and the numbered task at the top provide great readability
 :::